 - Add vanilla, melted butter and milk, and stir until well combined.
 Batter may have a few lumps, but don't over mix.
 Stir in chocolate morsels

-- Lightly grease a griddle with butter, and heat until hot.
+- Lightly grease a griddle with butter, and heat until hot on medium to medium-high heat.
 Drop small circles (We use a ¼ cup to measure out batter) of batter onto griddle.
 Leave room to flip them

 - Cook until bubbles form and start to stay open and edges are slightly firm, then flip and cook for about 1 minute more on other side

 - Serve as you make them or keep warm in oven until ready to serve

 Nutrition information is estimated.
 Please do your own calculation to fit special diets.